tokenring-ai/cdn/README.md

   - Implement upload logic for your CDN provider
   - Parameters:
     - `data`: The file content as Buffer
-    - `options`: Optional upload parameters
+    - `options`: Optional upload parameters (filename, contentType, metadata)
   - Returns: Promise resolving to `UploadResult` with url, optional id, and metadata
   - Throws: Must be implemented by subclass